 All voltage regulators and electrolytic capacitors have been exchanged for new ones as described in the C64 Capacitor Mod.

-The VIC-II and the PLA chips all have heatsinks attached to keep them running cool.
+The VIC-II and the PLA chips both have heatsinks attached to keep them running cool.
 Heatsinks and thermal tape have been bought from the Retroleum.co.uk spares shop.